 - Enhances macrophage effectiveness in modulating the entire immune system.

 - Enhances macrophage effectiveness in stimulating, producing, and releasing antibodies.

 - Increases the body’s own production of interferon, interleukins.

-- Increases the number and activity of killer T-cell and increase monocyte activity.
+- Increases the number and activity of killer T-cell and increases monocyte activity.

 - Helps athletic injuries such as: Muscle cramps, Sprains, Strains, Bruises, Swelling, Soreness, Tendonitis, and Bursitis.

 - Soothes and promotes healing of intestinal disorders such as Indigestion, Heartburn, Hyper-acidity, Peptic and Duodenal Ulcers, Colitis, and Hemorrhoids.

 - Promotes healthy kidney function.

 - Helps with harmful organisms.